-As of March 2017, the project has 16 management agreements in place with landowners and it owns and manages a further 3 sites.
-Together these include 75.13ha of habitat suitable for breeding marsh fritillary.
+As of March 2018, the project has 19 management agreements in place with landowners, manages areas of 2 Country Parks and owns and manages a further 3 sites.
+Together these include 80ha of suitable breeding habitat for the Marsh fritillary butterfly.

-HLF Funded Carmarthenshire Bogs Project - The Common Land Officer and Rural Conservation Manager are continuing to work with the Biodiversity Officer in delivering the Heritage Lottery funded Carmarthenshire Bogs Project that has attracted £43,000 of grant aid.
-All six sites covered by this project are areas of common land with no known owners: as such the Council is expected to protect these sites from illegal activities (scheme came to an end December 2016).
-With this grant the Council has worked to improve the conservation status of these commons.
+Carmarthenshire Bogs Project - The Common Land Officer and Rural Conservation Manager are continuing to work with the Biodiversity Officer in continuing the Carmarthenshire Bogs Project which the Heritage Lottery funded £43,000 of grant aid (project came to an end March 2017).
+All six sites covered by this project are areas of common land with no known owners: as such the Council is expected to protect these sites from illegal activities.
+The project has worked to improve the conservation status of these commons.
+Swansea University continue to undertake scientific research on two of the bog.
+A bike route (Common to Common) has been created and is featured on the Discover Carmarthenshire website.
+This year firebreaks are being cut again and additional work to retain water within in the deep peat at Figyn has taken place.
+Links to an all-Wales SMS peatland project may result in additional funding for scrub removal, fencing and raising awareness.

-Carmarthenshire Local Biodiversity Action Plan - Staff continue to facilitate the Carmarthenshire Biodiversity Action Plan (LBAP) Partnership, which draws together all the organisations involved in nature conservation in the County.
-In partnership, the Biodiversity Officer has delivered 12 projects across the county, some involve practical conservation, while others raised awareness of biodiversity issues and developed biodiversity best practice within other CCC departments consistent with CCC's new duties set out in the Well Being of Future Generations (Wales) Act 2015 and Environment (Wales) Act 2016.
+Carmarthenshire Nature Recovery Plan - Staff continue to facilitate the Carmarthenshire Nature Partnership (formerly Carmarthenshire Biodiversity Partnership, which draws together all the organisations involved in nature conservation in the County.
+In partnership, the Biodiversity Officer continues to deliver projects across the county, some involve practical conservation (water vole habitat enhancement in Llanelli), while others raised awareness of biodiversity issues (BioBlitz at Pembrey Country Park) and developed biodiversity best practice within other CCC departments (Ecological Guidance notes for officers).
+This is consistent with CCC's new duties set out in the Well Being of Future Generations (Wales) Act 2015 and Environment (Wales) Act 2016.
 Much of this work is funded by the Welsh Government's Environment and Sustainable Development grant to the Authority.